Cochlear Implants

 The process of aural habilitation is designed to help a person with hearing loss attain listening and communication skills that they have yet to acquire (i.e., in the case of prelingual hearing loss).
 The goal of aural rehabilitation is to help a person with hearing loss maintain, reestablish, or improve listening skills and communication function while preventing or minimizing limitations on a person’s well-being and communication due to auditory dysfunction (i.e., in the case of postlingual hearing loss).
 Both aural habilitation and aural rehabilitation are interactive processes, which are individualized as well as patient- and family-centered.
 Interpersonal, psychosocial, educational, and vocational functioning may be considered.
 See the ASHA Practice Portal pages on Aural Rehabilitation for Adults and Language and Communication of Deaf and Hard of Hearing Children for more information.

-After cochlear implantation, the patient will receive aural (re)habilitation services by an audiologist and/or an SLP to build auditory skills to learn how to listen to, discriminate between, and understand the range of sounds (e.g., environmental sounds, spoken language, music) conveyed via the device.
-The treatment plan is individualized to each patient based on age, developmental norms, hearing history, and specific needs.
-For example, a focus of treatment for very young children is the development of overall speech, language, listening, and communication skills.
+After cochlear implantation, the patient can begin aural (re)habilitation services with an audiologist and/or an SLP to build auditory skills to learn how to listen to, discriminate between, and understand the range of sounds (e.g., environmental sounds, spoken language, music) conveyed via the device.
+The treatment plan is individualized for the patient based on age, developmental norms, hearing history, and specific needs and goals.
+For example, one focus of treatment for very young children is the development of overall speech, language, listening, and communication skills.
 In contrast, the treatment plan for school-age children may address functional listening skills, academics, independence, and self-advocacy.
 A treatment plan for adults may take into consideration functional listening skills and communication strategies in social and work situations as well as individual lifestyle needs.
-The communication mode(s) preferred by the patient and/or their family will influence the specific goals and activities in the aural (re)habilitation plan of care.
+The communication mode(s) preferred by the patient and/or their family/caregivers/care partners will influence the specific goals and activities in the aural (re)habilitation plan of care.

-It is often difficult to predict a patient's level of success after cochlear implantation.
-Significant differences may exist across CI recipients in the rate of progress and in ultimate outcomes.
+It is often difficult to predict a patient’s level of success after cochlear implantation.
+Significant differences may exist between CI recipients in the rate of progress and in ultimate outcomes.
 Even in instances of successful surgery and properly functioning device(s), limited outcomes may still occur.
-Several factors may impact the user's benefit from the implant and the user's development of listening and spoken language skills (Cosetti & Waltzman, 2012; Geers et al., 2011; Moberly et al., 2016).
-In pediatric cases, early implantation is one factor that has been associated with successful outcomes (Sharma & Campbell, 2011).
-School placement decisions may significantly impact outcomes due to the number of hours per school day that a child spends focused on a given modality.
-In adult cases, duration of deafness has been associated with predicting outcomes (Beyea et al., 2016; Blamey et al., 2013; Green et al., 2007; Holden et al., 2013; Leung et al., 2005).
-Compliance factors—such as consistency of device use, appropriate follow-up, and (re)habilitation services—are also important and can be addressed with appropriate counseling.
+Several factors can impact the user’s benefit from the implant and the user’s development of listening and spoken language skills (Cosetti & Waltzman, 2012; Geers et al., 2011; Moberly et al., 2016).
+In pediatric cases, early implantation and device use have been associated with successful outcomes (Park, Gagnon, et al., 2019; Purcell et al., 2021; Sharma & Campbell, 2011).
+In adult cases, duration of deafness has been associated with outcomes (Beyea et al., 2016; Blamey et al., 2012; Green et al., 2007; Holden et al., 2013; Leung et al., 2005).
+Other factors—such as consistency of device use, appropriate follow-up, and participation in (re)habilitation services—are also important.

-The patient's family receives guidance on the use of effective communication strategies, realistic expectations, and outcome considerations.
-Successful and continuous family involvement is a critical part of the aural (re)habilitation process.
+The patient’s frequent communication partners can receive guidance on the use of effective communication strategies as well as expectations related to CI use.
+Family involvement is a critical part of the aural (re)habilitation process.

-CI recipients may employ one or more of the following communication modes, depending upon their individual goals and preferences:
+CI recipients may employ one or more of the following languages, tools, systems, technologies, or strategies, depending upon their individual goals and preferences:

-• American Sign Language: a visually based, manual sign language
+• signed language: a visually based, manual sign language (e.g., American Sign Language, Mexican Sign Language)

-• Cued Speech: a visual communication system using specific hand shapes and placements simultaneously with spoken communication
+• cueing systems: a visual communication system using specific hand shapes and placements simultaneously with spoken communication (i.e., Cued Speech)

-• Total Communication: a combination of communication modalities used simultaneously or in conjunction with one another including all means of communication as needed
+• combination: a blend of communication approaches used simultaneously or in conjunction with one another (e.g., total communication)

 The selection of a communication approach is not a one-time decision but, rather, a dynamic process that allows for changes over time.
-The CI team will review the long-term goals of the patient and/or their family to determine how certain communication modes align with those goals.
+The CI team will review the long-term goals of the patient and/or their family/caregivers/care partners to determine how certain communication approaches align with those goals.
+See the ASHA Practice Portal page on Language and Communication of Deaf and Hard of Hearing Children for more information on this topic.

 Treatment Plan Components